Skip to content

 C:\>cscript impots1.vbs o xyzt 200000

 This is what is known as a wild crash.
-The "crash" occurred on the statement children=cint(wscript.arguments(1)) because arguments(1) contained the string "xyzt".
+The instruction enfants=cint(wscript.arguments(1)) caused a "crash" because arguments(1) contained the string "xyzt".

 Before using a variant whose exact nature is unknown, you must verify its exact subtype.
 There are several ways to do this: